sk89q/BiomeAtlas/README.md

 to have it map immediately after world load.

-Apothem is the "radius" of a square around you.
+Apothem is the "radius" of a square around you in chunks (not blocks).
+Each chunk is a 16x16 area of blocks.

 ## License